Reports and Publications

-The reports and research resources listed are those where OBSSR led; provided financial and/or staff support to develop; or are key government reports related to behavioral and social sciences, including reports from workshops and reports or special issues commissioned by OBSSR.
+These reports and publications include those led by OBSSR, those developed with OBSSR’s financial or staff support, and key government reports on behavioral and social sciences, including workshop reports and special issues commissioned by OBSSR.

-New Commentary on Social Determinants of Health Research
+Prioritizing Research on Social Determinants of Health-"Yes, and…"

 Representation of Social Determinants of Health Terminology in Medical Subject Headings: Impact of Added Terms